israelmendez232/gcp-data-lake-analytics/README.md

 ## 3. ETL, Data Lake and Data Warehouse

 ### 3.1 ETL
-The code is on `./app` folder.
+The code is on `./app` folder ([here](https://github.com/israelmendez232/gcp-data-lake-analytics/tree/main/app)).
 It's ran on:
 - **Docker:** to configure the envoiroment and to run the code with the dev cloud resources to test it;
 - **ETL:** which is separated in each zone;
   - `raw_zone`: Code that collects the JSON from the [Bitfinex API v2](https://docs.bitfinex.com/docs/introduction) and saves on [Cloud Storage](https://cloud.google.com/storage?hl=pt-br);
   - `trusted_zone`: Transform the JSON on a structured format and saves on [Cloud Storage](https://cloud.google.com/storage?hl=pt-br), in .parquet.
 Partitioning by day;
   - `analytics_zone`: Collects the last partition on `trusted` and run a few technical analysis calculations by each data to provide a more analytical view.

+The code runs each 5 minutes, to extract the data and make the transformations.
 ### 3.2 Data Lake
 The objective here is to divide the data lake in zones to avoid repeating code and provide a better envoiroment for data quality.
 1. **Raw:** Receive the raw data, such as .json or .csv - No transformation and neighter a partition now